Year End Clearance

 These are the types of tasks that help people get 500,000 miles on their Tacoma, so don’t skip them.

-When it comes to Toyota Tacomas, the Flex Motors team is an expert in answering questions you might have about the Tacoma in general.
+When it comes to Toyota Tacomas, FLEX Automotive is an expert in answering questions you might have about the Tacoma in general.
 You’ll also find a selection of used Tacomas available in their showroom.
 They specialize in retro-mod custom fits for the Tacoma under their Renoca Windansea build.
 Contact them for more information on the Windansea or Tacomas in general.

 Owner Reviews